MiczFlor/RPi-Jukebox-RFID/docs/sphinx/install.rst

 Initial Boot
 -------------------------------------------

-You will need a terminal, like PuTTY for Windows or the Terminal for Mac to proceed with the next steps.
+You will need a terminal, like PuTTY for Windows or the Terminal app for Mac to proceed with the next steps.

-1. Open a terminal of your choice
+1. Open a terminal of your choice.
-2. Insert your card again if it has been ejected automatically
+2. Insert your card again if it has been ejected automatically.
-3. Navigate to your SC card e.g., ``cd /Volumes/boot`` for Mac or ``D:`` for Windows
+3. Navigate to your SC card e.g., ``cd /Volumes/boot`` for Mac or ``D:`` for Windows.
-4. Enable SSH by adding a simple file
+4. Enable SSH by adding a simple file.

     .. code-block:: bash

         $ touch ssh

-5. Set up your Wifi connection
+5. Set up your Wifi connection.

     *Mac*

     .. code-block:: bash

         $ nano wpa_supplicant.conf

     *Windows*

     .. code-block:: bash